rust-lang/rfcs/text/0000-ghost-busting.md

 search showed possible refactorings with respect to not having to provide `PhantomData` as an expression can offset this drawback.

+### Unit and Tuple structs

+There are some drawbacks with respect to unit and tuple structs which are discussed [in the alternatives section][phantom_clause_benefits].

 # Rationale and alternatives
 [alternatives]: #alternatives